mozilla/wpt-sync/docs/deployment.md

 The ansible playbooks stop any running containers, so we need to restart them.

 1.  ssh into the server.
 If necessary, also `sudo su wpt_user`.
-2. Optionally, `run_docker.sh --shell` and seed the repos:
+2. Optionally, `run_docker.sh run --shell` and seed the repos:

     ```
     wptsync repo-config web-platform-tests /app/wpt-sync/docker/wpt_config